queelius/papers/blog.diffeq.md

 ## Conclusion

 Understanding and solving differential equations is a multi-faceted challenge that spans from pure mathematics to computational physics.
-From the elegance of analytical solutions to the robustness of numerical methods, the journey of solving these equations is a cornerstone of scientific inquiry.
+From the elegance of analytical solutions to the robustness of numerical methods, the sometimes frustrating process of solving these equations is a cornerstone of scientific inquiry.